 - Pain Management

-The Meriter Advantage
+The UnityPoint Health - Meriter Advantage

 The preceptors here are top-notch and bring clinical expertise to your training.
 They are actively involved within our organization to advance pharmacy practice and these efforts often extend to state and national professional organizations.

-Lean more about the preceptors here.
+Learn more about the preceptors here

 The major projects Residents undertake have lasting impact within the department and organization.
 This yearlong endeavor matches you with a preceptor to assist in successfully completing this requirement.
 Topics of study depend on your interests and department and organization priorities.
 The Resident will design and conduct a practice related project.
 The objectives of which are to identify a topic, perform a literature search, design a study to include IRB approval and funding as applicable, implement the study, provide data analysis and present the findings.
 This will be shared within the department and also at the Great Lakes Pharmacy Residency Conference in the spring.
 Examples of major projects conducted include: